Explore the Number 5 Worksheet - Identify, Color, Count and Trace Activities

 Your children have probably already learnt to recognize the number 5 when they start using this resource.
 Now it's time to deepen that recognition, practice writing by tracing on the dotted lines, and coloring in 5 frogs.
-The PDF for this number 5 worksheet is available for download by clicking/tapping on the image below.

 Maybe your a games fan, a video fan, a song fan, an outside fan... as a teacher or at home I liked to do a bit of everything.
 Once kids have learnt 1-5 it's a great opportunity to integrate that into many everyday situations.